openoakland/openbudgetoakland/_treemap/README.md

 	> See [Appendix: Data Processing Configuration File Details](#dataconfigappendix) for more information about the configuration file.

+3. Place the CSV file in the "_treemap" directory.

-3. Run the data processing [python](https://www.python.org/) script
+4. Run the data processing [python](https://www.python.org/) script
 	> In the terminal:

 		$ python treemap_process_data.py config.json budget.csv